This varies from state to state.

 What will happen, is that you will be hounded will calls and letters from collectors, often they are threatening, and very scary.
 In addition, the debt will go on your credit reports, lowering your credit score.
 You may not qualify for credit, and if you do, it will be at a very high interest rate.
 We can stop the creditor harassment.
 Creditors must follow many state and federal laws governing the collection of a debt, but usually fail to follow the law.
 They are very unprofessional and their goal is collect money anyway they can no matter how immoral or unjust.
 To put it very straight forward, MOST ARE SCUM.

 Our program is superior to bankruptcy.
 The first thing you will notice, is that it is less expensive.
-We have the ability to stop the harassing calls, and remove inaccurate negative accounts from your credit report, therefore, increasing your credit score and reducing the interest rates you pay.
+We have the ability to stop the harassing calls, and remove it from your credit report, therefore, increasing your credit score and reducing the interest rates you pay.
 Anything we remove will be permanent.
 It is as though the debt never existed, preserving your credit history and enabling you to qualify for credit/major purchases at a decent interest rate.

 Once again we want to stress that you should pay your bills.
 First wipe the slate clean and start over, understand the rules and play smart.
 Be prepared for the unsuspected.
 This includes loss of a job, illness etc. Save, save, save.
 Pay your bills on time, limit your debt and pay attention to the changing credit laws.